 “Both candidates were excellent and I’d like to thank Jackie for all her hard work which has helped to get us to this next stage in providing people in Cornwall with a more seamless service between their care and health needs.”

-Jackie Pendleton said: “I am incredibly proud to have been part of the NHS Kernow team over the last four and a half years.
+Jackie Pendleton said: “I am incredibly proud to have been part of the NHS Kernow team over the last 4 years.
 As a clinical commissioning group we have been on a journey of improvement and this has been evidenced by our assurance rating moving from inadequate to good and the removal of legal directions and special measures.

 “We are now ready to take the next step towards establishing a strategic commissioning function across NHS Kernow and Cornwall Council and this feels like a really good time for me to step aside and welcome Helen to provide leadership for this next stage of our journey.

 “I have worked with some fabulous people since moving to Cornwall and want to thank all of them for the welcome and support they have given me during my time here.
 I am looking forward to enjoying all of the other things that Cornwall and the Isles of Scilly have to offer which was the reason we moved here in the first place!”